mghlcs/learning-locker-s2i/README.md

 2. Create the Nginx configuration:

+The configuration depends on dhparam.pem coexisting in the directory with the config file.
+If you don't have one, create it:

+`openssl dhparam -out config/from-file/proxy/dhparam.pem 2048`

+then, create the config map from the files:

-`oc create configmap proxy-config --from-file=./config/from-file/proxy/`
+`oc create configmap proxy-config --from-file=config/from-file/proxy/`

-(or to replace the config):
+(or to replace the config after it's been created):

-`oc create configmap proxy-config --dry-run --from-file=./config/from-file/proxy/ | oc replace -f -`
+`oc create configmap proxy-config --dry-run --from-file=config/from-file/proxy/ | oc replace -f -`

 3. Create all of the resources (deployments, services, routes, storage, image streams):